Telecommunicator/Dispatcher — Public Safety

 Earlham College invites applications for the position of Telecommunicator/Dispatcher in the Department of Public Safety.
 This is a part-time (16 to 24 hours per week) staff position.

-The Telecommunicator, reporting to the Assistant Director of Public Safety, acts as a primary emergency contact, a general information center and a message relay center for the campus.
-This position handles all incoming calls through the college switchboard and coordinates dispatch and deployment of Public Safety and other campus personnel.
-This position primarily covers Friday and Saturday evening and nights, which may include holidays.
-Other shifts may become available as well.
+The Telecommunicator/Dispatcher, reporting to the Assistant Director of Public Safety, acts as a primary emergency contact, a general information center and a message relay center for the campus.
+This position handles all incoming calls through the college switchboard, and coordinates dispatch and deployment of Public Safety and other campus personnel.
+The open positions work primarily evening, overnights and weekend days.
 Preferred applicants would be available for all shifts as needed.

 Primary Duties & Responsibilities